bilizm/GeoFS-MCDU/README.md

 1. V1 callout will automatically play when aircraft reaches V1 knots
 2. Some features are still under development (marked in interface)
 3. For best experience, complete INIT page and import routes before F-PLN
-4. At the end of the flight, you can export your flight data on the MCDU MENU page
-5. Join our [Discord group](https://discord.gg/Wsk9zC2kMf) for support
+4. Join our [Discord group](https://discord.gg/Wsk9zC2kMf) for support

 ---